 Refer to your mission statement to evaluate your priorities.
 Look for guidelines in your bylaws for approving changes to your budget.
 If your bylaws are silent, then the executive board should decide which line items to trim.

-If there are no specific limitations on the number of people who can share an office, then you have to allow the job-sharing when all affected parties agree to run as “co-officers.”
-One option, for example, is to use “one and only one president” in your bylaws to ensure that the role of president is not shared.
+If there are no specific limitations on the number of people who can share an office, then you have to allow the job-sharing if all parties agree to run as “co-officers.”
+One option, for example, is to use “one and only one president” in your bylaws if your group wants to ensure that the role of president isn’t shared.